ohEmily/DoorTroll/README.md

 # Doorman
 ## Winter PennApps 2015
 Open your door from your phone.
-This web service allows a user to enter a passcode in order to open the door.
+This web service allows a user to enter a passcode in order to open a door.

 ### Stack
  * Node